English 101 | Professor Meehan

 Purpose: To engage in the development and revision of a critical argument in writing that responds to a problem relating to the texts and ideas we are exploring in the course.
 In other words, you will be developing in each assignment a thesis-governed essay.
 In addition, the purpose in each case will be to focus in on a particular element of critical writing and thinking (what I take Emerson to mean by “creative reading” that will enable you to practice and develop the arts, or what we would now call the “mechanics,” of effective writing for use in any of your college courses, and beyond.
 These are the learning focal points we will address one at a time, using terms from classical rhetoric: ethos, pathos, logos.

-Format: The writing projects should be approximately 5 double-spaced pages (12 point font, standard margins) or 1000 words, unless otherwise noted. [“Approximately” means that a project much shorter or much longer than 5 pages is likely in need of further revision].
-Each project will be submitted to Canvas as well as posted to your blog.
+Format: The writing projects should be approximately 5 double-spaced pages (not including Preface), 12 point font, standard margins. [“Approximately” means that a project much shorter or much longer than 5 pages is likely in need of further revision].
+Each project will be submitted to Canvas.
 The copy uploaded to Canvas must include this preface either on the document or submitted in a comment.
 The preface includes:

-- What the project is: Abstract of your argument (2-3 sentences).
+- What the project is: Abstract of your argument (3-4 sentences) + list of Keywords.

 - What is working: identify at least one element of your writing (from the rubric and/or your to-do list) that you have focused on and believe is strong in this project.